Fitzgerald, Georgia: Minor league baseball teams

 Fitzgerald was home to a minor league baseball team in the Georgia State League from 1948, the league's first season of operation, through 1952.
 The team was called the Fitzgerald Pioneers.
 The club had no affiliation with any major league club during the five seasons of operation in the Georgia State League.
 After the 1952 season, the Fitzgerald Pioneers relocated to Sandersville and became the Sandersville Wacos, which were affiliated with the Milwaukee Braves for the 1953 season.
 The team ended their last season in 1956, under different affiliation.

 Fitzgerald got a replacement team for the Pioneers in 1953 when the Moultrie Giants of the Georgia–Florida League moved to town.
 The Moultrie club was a charter member of the Georgia–Florida League when it began operations in 1946.
 After relocating to Fitzgerald and becoming an affiliate of the Cincinnati Redlegs, the new edition of the Fitzgerald Pioneers lasted one season (1954) saw the team name changed to the Fitzgerald Redlegs.
 After two years in Fitzgerald, the club returned to Moultrie.
 It ceased operating in 1958 under the name Brunswick Phillies.

 After the Fitzgerald Redlegs left, the city was without a team for the 1955 season.
 The next year the Cordele club relocated to Fitzgerald after ten seasons in Cordele.
 They changed affiliation back to what were now called the Kansas City A's, and the Fitzgerald A's played for the 1956 season.
-The next year the club changed affiliation again, to the Baltimore Orioles, and the club was known as the Fitzgerald Orioles for the 1957 season.
-The Fitzgerald club relocated to Dublin, Georgia following the 1957 season and remained a Baltimore Orioles farm team; they played as the Dublin Orioles for the Georgia–Florida League's last year of operation.
+In 1957, the club again changed its affiliation, to the Baltimore Orioles; the club was known as the Fitzgerald Orioles for the 1957 season.
+The Fitzgerald team relocated to Dublin, Georgia after the 1957 season and remained a Baltimore Orioles farm team; they played as the Dublin Orioles for the Georgia–Florida League's last year of operation.
 Fitzgerald has not had a minor league team in the 63 years since.